 The Limestone District School Board partners with the coordinators involved in this preschool initiative.
-All students receiving Intensive Behavioural Intervention participate in the Connections for Students Initiative which is the program that transitions these students from their IBI setting to full time school attendance.
+All students receiving Intensive Behavioural Intervention with the Maltby Centre, participate in the Connections for Students Initiative which is the program that transitions these students from their IBI setting to full time school attendance.
 Connections for Students consists of the sharing of information, consultation, and program support to ensure the seamless transition from IBI to school.
-The Board assists in collecting information from the lead therapist, develops the IPRC, IEP, and may request i-service regarding autism and the Intensive Behaviour Intervention (IBI) for the school staff.
+The Board assists in collecting information from the lead therapist, develops the IPRC, IEP, and may request in-service regarding autism and the Applied Behaviour Analysis (ABA) for the school staff.